Codium-ai/cover-agent/README.md

 poetry run pytest --junitxml=testLog.xml --cov=templated_tests --cov=cover_agent --cov-report=xml --cov-report=term --log-cli-level=INFO
 ```
 This will also generate all logs and output reports that are generated in `.github/workflows/ci_pipeline.yml`.

+## Roadmap
+Below is the roadmap of planned features, with the current implementation status:

+- [x] Automatically generates unit tests for your software projects, utilizing advanced AI models to ensure comprehensive test coverage and quality assurance. (similar to Meta)
+  - [x] Being able to generate tests for different programming languages
+  - [ ] Being able to deal with a large variety of testing scenarios
+- [ ] Generate new tests that are focused on the PR changeset
+- [ ] [TODO] Cover more test generation pains
+- [ ] Connectors for GitHub Actions, Jenkins, CircleCI, Travis CI, and more